Capture a trace in Database Experimentation Assistant

 |Can't open the requested database for capturing trace.
 This error might be caused by an incorrect database name.||The specified database doesn't exist, or it's not accessible to the current user.
 Use the correct database name.|

-If you see any other errors labeled Sql Error Code, see System error messages for detailed descriptions and resolutions.
+If you see any other errors labeled Sql Error Code, see Database Engine Errors for detailed descriptions.

-To learn how to configure the Distributed Replay tools in SQL Server before you replay a captured trace, see Configure Distributed Replay for Database Experimentation Assistant.
+- To learn how to configure the Distributed Replay tools in SQL Server before you replay a captured trace, see Configure Distributed Replay for Database Experimentation Assistant.